| | | | |

 Pork Schnitzel

-My family loves going to our local favorite German restaurant to eat pork schnitzel, braised red cabbage, schnitzel, sauerkraut, sausages, and German Roasted Potato Salad.
+My family loves going to our local favorite German restaurant to enjoy some fondue, pork schnitzel, braised red cabbage, sauerkraut, sausages, and German potato salad.
 I decided to try re-creating the pork schnitzel and braised red cabbage for dinner.
-This recipe was quick, easy, and fun to make and tasted terrific.
-I loved the crispy tender pork with the bit of tang from the lemon.
-We all loved this pork and thought it paired nicely with the braised red cabbage (recipe to come).
+This easy pork schnitzel recipe was quick and fun, and tasted terrific.
+I loved the crispy, tender pork with the lemon.
+We all loved this pork and thought it paired nicely with the braised red cabbage and German roasted potato salad.

 Pork Schnitzel